tchambers14/tchambers14.github.io/_drafts/2020-10-04-What is a rugby club for.md

 In the community game I also propose that the rugby club is a sanctuary

-Has the power to be a sanctuary away from the world of work where people can be who they want to be and improve themsleves.
+Has the power to be a sanctuary away from the world of work where people can be who they want to be and improve themselves.

+## Include details on crossfit games style events

+Finding away, it has been amazing to watch some of the different ways in whcih players have got involved in the club